namaeconde/mars-rover/README.md

-## Mars Rover
+## Plateau Rover

-A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
+A squad of robotic rovers are to be landed by NASA on a plateau on Plateau.

 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on board cameras can get a complete view of the surrounding terrain to send back to Earth.